Strategic Financial Management

 When structure is opaque, even strong leadership is forced to react.

-What Strategic Financial Architecture Represents at uProfyt
+What Strategic Financial Architecture Represents

 Strategic financial management is not a function.